perk11/large-model-proxy/README.md

 Pull requests and features suggestions are welcome.

-Due to concurrent nature, race conditions are very common in large-model-proxy, making manual testing impractical.
+Due to its concurrent nature, race conditions are very common in large-model-proxy, making manual testing impractical.
 Therefore I am striving to have close to 100% automated test coverage.

 If you're adding a new feature, implementing automated tests for it is going to be required to merge it.